- Eye Diseases and Conditions Slideshow Pictures

 Although eye strain is uncomfortable, there are no long-term consequences of eye strain.
 There is no evidence that eye strain causes any adverse changes in the eyes.
 There is also no evidence that, in adults, continuing to do visual tasks while experiencing eye strain will result in any structural damage to the eyes.

 Eye strain, however, can be unpleasant and disruptive to your ability to concentrate and work.
-The symptoms of eye strain may lead to physical fatigue, decreased productivity, and increased numbers of work errors.
+The symptoms of eye strain may lead to physical fatigue, decreased productivity, increased numbers of work errors, and anxiety.

 If you feel that you are experiencing eye strain after extended reading, try to adjust your lighting to maximize illumination while minimizing glare, take frequent brief breaks from the visual task, and consciously blink a few extra times.
 Firmly massaging the temples with your fingers in a rotary fashion for a minute while closing your eyes is often helpful in relieving the symptoms.

 If you experience eye strain while working at your computer, increasing the resolution of your screen (CRT) and reducing ambient lighting may be helpful.
 Adjusting the distance of your eyes from both the computer screen and your reading material may also relieve your symptoms.
 Changing brightness and contrast levels on your monitor and increasing text size can also be advantageous.
-Massaging the temples with your eyes closed for a minute may alleviate the symptoms.
 Rather than keeping your eyes focused on the computer screen for hours at a time, interrupt this process by briefly looking out of the window or around the room.

 When performing extended visual tasks of all sorts, occasionally stand up, move about and stretch your arms, legs, back, neck, and shoulders.